top of page

 123 Farm Lavender Festival Activities and Shopping

-Visit this page on 123 Farm’s website and scroll way down for FAQ about the Lavender Festival, including rules, professional photo shoots, accessibility, their pet policy, etc. (Hint: don’t pick the lavender, no picnics, no smoking or vaping, and only service animals are allowed.)
+Visit this page on 123 Farm’s website and scroll way down for FAQ about the Lavender Festival, including rules, professional photo shoots, wheelchair accessibility, their pet policy, etc. (Hint: don’t pick the lavender, no picnics, no smoking or vaping, and only service animals are allowed.)

 123 Farm Lavender Festival Food and Drinks